-The Mewburn family gave additional land to the Church for a Sunday School and a Rectory, In 1888 the Sunday School building and the rectory were completed.
+The Mewburn family gave additional land to the Church for a Sunday School and a Rectory in 1888.

-In 1912 a set of chimes was installed in the tower, a set of ten bells, by McShane Bell Foundry of Baltimore, Maryland.
+In 1912 a set of chimes was installed in the tower, by McShane Bell Foundry of Baltimore, Maryland.

 With construction of the international railway bridge the population of Clifton expanded significantly and Christ Church established a Chapel of Ease on Bridge Street for the benefit of members who found the Church on River Road to be too great a distance away.
 This ultimately became St. Stephen’s Church.
 Christ Church also became the mother church for the Brock Memorial St. Saviour Church in Queenston.

-In 1935 a new tower was added to the church and the bells repositioned and refurbished.
-In 1988 major repairs to the building became necessary, A steel tile roof was installed and the walls rebuilt with steel studding.
-By Easter of 1989 the congregation was back in the building and the church was rededicated by Bishop Clarence Mitchell.
+In 1935, a new tower was added to the church and the bells were repositioned and refurbished.
+In 1988, major repairs to the building became necessary; a steel tile roof was installed and the walls were rebuilt with steel studding.
+By Easter of 1989, the congregation was back in the building and the church was rededicated by Bishop Clarence Mitchell.

 Christ Church welcomed some of the members of St. Stephen’s and St. Martin’s Anglican Churches with the closing of those churches.
 The rector in 2018 is the Reverend S. Paul Maynard.